laravel/docs/helpers.md

 <a name="method-back"></a>
 #### `back()` {#collection-method}

-The `back()` function generates a redirect response to the uesr's previous location:
+The `back()` function generates a redirect response to the user's previous location:

 	return back();